yZipperer/item-api/README.md

-  http://localhost:8080/food?brand=putbrandhere            /*search based on brand*/ http://localhost:8080/food?cat=putcategoryhere            /*search based on category*/ http://localhost:8080/food?cat=putcategoryhere&brand=putbrandhere            /*search based on category and brand*/
+  http://localhost:8080/food?brand=putbrandhere            /*search based on brand*/ http://localhost:8080/food?cat=putcategoryhere            /*search based on category*/ http://localhost:8080/food?cat=putcategoryhere&brand=putbrandhere            /*search based on category and brand*/ http://localhost:8080/stats            /*shows stats on the items in the data set*/
   ```

 ## How to Search the Data